University of Tennessee, Knoxville, logo with a power T on an orange background on the right side.

 Associate Professor, Social Work

-Emerging transportation technologies, electric vehicles, autonomous vehicles, transportation equity, modeling latent travel demand, smart mobility
+Emerging transportation technologies, electric vehicles, autonomous vehicles, modeling latent travel demand, smart mobility

 • Tom Goldsby.